arntrk/cpp-starter-project/README.md

 # cpp-starter-project

-simple c++ project with cmake to test travis ci
+simple c++ project with cmake to test travis ci and appveyor